tkhyn/django-jsdir/README.rst

 django-jsdir will then take care of:

-1. linking all the scripts nested under big_script.js directory tree when in development mode with files served from the application's static directory.
+1. linking all the scripts nested under big_script directory tree when in development mode with files served from the application's static directory.
    This will change nothing from the developer's point of view, except he won't need to update the script list anymore
-2. concatenating (and possibly compressing, with the help of django-compressor_) all the nested subscripts in one file named `big_script.js` when you'll run ``manage.py collectstatic``
+2. concatenating (and possibly compressing, with the help of django-compressor_) all the nested subscripts in one file named `big_script.dir.js` either on the first request or when you'll run ``manage.py collectstatic``, depending if the file already exists or not
-3. linking the generated `big_script.js` when in production mode
+3. linking the generated `big_script.dir.js` when in production mode

 In other words, you do not have to change your production template (or scratch your head to find a way to do it programmatically with conditional extends or